spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

 The final JSON object received as input will depend on the type of notification being sent.
 Event-dependent objects will only be present when those events happen.

-The best way to see what input your Notification policy received is to [enable sampling](../policy/README.md#sampling-policy-inputs) and check the [Policy Workbench](../policy/README.md#policy-workbench-in-practice), but you can also use the table below as a reference:
+The best way to see what input your Notification policy received is to [enable sampling](../policy/README.md#sample-policy-inputs) and check the [policy workbench](../policy/README.md#policy-workbench-in-practice).
+You can also use the table in the next section as a reference.

 ### Ansible vendor changes structure